petedejoy/documentation/v2/clickstream/destinations/keen-io.md

 ## What is Keen.io and how does it work?

-built for developers, Keen.io is an event data platform for real-time, intelligent data applications.
+Built for developers, Keen.io is an event data platform for real-time, intelligent data application.
 The platform allows you to collect and send event data wherever you need, directly build powerful analytics features into your tools and products, and programatically provision role-based data access for your users and customers.

 Keen.io supports customizable APIs and a charting library, which gives devs room to build and customize native analytics tools.
 Plus, their third-party integrations will allow your team to pin point key behavior metrics and pull customer data accordingly.